FamilySearch/pewpew/guide/src/cli.md

     <CONFIG>    Load test config file to use
 ```

-The `-f`, `--output-format` parameter allows changing the formatting of the stats which are printed to stderr.
+The `-f`, `--output-format` parameter allows changing the formatting of the stats which are printed to stdout.

 The `-d`, `--results-directory` parameter will store the results file and any output logs in the specified directory.
 If the directory does not exist it is created.